 Personally, it isn’t an easy task to pick a favourite from Anu Malik’s soundtrack for Umrao Jaan (2006).
 There’s the mystique of Pehle Pehel, the anguish in Main Na Mil Sakoon Jo Tumse and the exquisite beauty of Salaam competing with this heartbreaking number.

 Agle Janam Mohe with its powerful rendition (Richa Sharma) and heartrending lyrics comes with minimal instrumentation and it is Anu Malik’s music that deserves the biggest applause.

-The young version of the same number by Anmoll Malik is equally tear-jerking.
-A clear case when a gem of a soundtrack comes in a film that doesn’t do half the justice to the musician’s efforts.
+The young version of the same number by Anmol Malik is equally tear-jerking.
+A clear case where a gem of a soundtrack comes in a film that doesn’t do half the justice to the musician’s efforts.

 Another favourite from the soundtrack is Asha Bhosle, Udit Narayan and Sukhwinder Singh’s Jab Dil Mile Mile – a song that stuns you with its technical brilliance than the core melody.